 Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

-Our Previous blog posts have demonstrated how Sanako has built their language teaching technology business on globally-renowned Finnish learning models.
+Our previous blog posts have demonstrated how Sanako has built our language teaching technology business on globally-renowned Finnish learning models.
 Finland’s approach to language teaching is similarly innovative and offers some invaluable insights for language teachers globally.
 This blog post looks at how Finland promotes language teaching and learning nationwide and shares some inspirational examples of classroom best practice from one of the country’s leading language teachers.

 Most importantly, the Finnish education system places a high priority on language teaching, starting young by integrating language learning into early years education.
 It also aims to provide pupils with a wide language repertoire, and to create a welcoming and encouraging attitude towards learning languages.

 National language learning curriculum

 Finnish basic education includes four different language routes beyond each learner’s mother tongue - two of which are compulsory and two optional.
 The A1 syllabus is mandatory, usually begins in the 3rd grade (9 to 10 years), and the language of choice is usually English.
 (From January 2021, students will begin studying English from Grade 1).
 The A2 syllabus includes an optional language, usually Spanish, German or Russian and begins in grades 3–6 (9 to 13 years).

 The B1 syllabus is the other mandatory language course.
 It begins in the 6th grade (12 to 13 years of age) and usually focuses on the second national language, i.e. Swedish or Finnish.
 B2 is an optional foreign language such as Spanish, German, Russian or French.
 This begins in grades 8 (14-15 years) and is delivered according to available teacher expertise.